PrefectHQ/prefect/docs/getting-started/quickstart.md

 You should see a message in the CLI that your work pool was created.
 Feel free to check out your new work pool on the **Work Pools** page in the UI.

-## Step 5: Make your code schedulable
+## Step 5: Deploy your workflow

-We have a flow function and we have a work pool where we can run our flow remotely.
-Let's package both of these things, along with the location for where to find our flow code, into a [deployment](/concepts/deployments/) so that we can schedule our workflow to run remotely.
+We now have a flow and a work pool where we can run it.
+Let's package both of these things, into a [deployment](/concepts/deployments/) so that we can run our workflow remotely.

 Deployments elevate flows to remotely configurable entities that have their own API.